silvansky/ALSplitView/README.md

-# ALSplitView - an autolayout baset NSSplitView replacement
+# ALSplitView - an autolayout based NSSplitView replacement

 This custom view requires autolayout enabled in a xib it is added to.